2026 Speakers (more to come)

 Stephen Trzeciak, MD, is a physician-scientist and practicing intensivist who serves as the Edward D. Viner Endowed Chief of Medicine at Cooper University Health Care and Professor and Chair of Medicine at Cooper Medical School of Rowan University in southern New Jersey.
 A clinical researcher with 150 publications, his work has been published in JAMA, Circulation, and The New England Journal of Medicine, and has been supported by grants from the NIH and AHRQ.
 His research now focuses on the science of hope—how it works and how it can be built.
 His work has been featured on CNN, NPR, The Washington Post, Harvard Business Review, and Freakonomics.
 His mission is to show—through science—how hope improves outcomes that matter.

-The Inventors: Artificial Intelligence and the Quest for Paradise
+Ryan Abbott: The Inventors - Artificial Intelligence and the Quest for Paradise

 Who, or what, is the creator of work made by Al, and how should we respond to creative and inventive machines?
 These are questions at the heart of worldwide lawsuits, with answers that will have profound social, economic, and philosophical impact.
 We'll dive into these cases and see why it's best for everyone if Al can be both an author and an inventor.